- Large pores are those that are more visible to the naked eye.

 Do you have large pores?

 Facial pores are typically visible to the naked eye and can range from approximately 250 to 500 micrometers in size.
-The typical size range of your pores varies depending on factors like your skin tone and your age.
+The usual size range varies depending on factors such as skin tone and age.

-Pore size is mostly genetic, but other factors may also make them appear larger.
+Pore size is primarily genetic, but other factors may also come into play.